DataDog/integrations-extras/altostra/README.md

 ### Validation

-1. Deploy any project that contains Lambda functions to any environment you've configured for log shipping to Datadog.
+1. Deploy an Altostra project that contains a Lambda function to any environment you've configured for log shipping to Datadog.
 2. Invoke the Lambda function.
-3. Look at the logs on your Datadog account, it should show the logs collected from the Lambda function shortly after.
+3. You should see the Lambda function logs appear in the _Logs_ view in Datadog.

 ## Troubleshooting